 Avnet Listed by fulcrumsec Ransomware Group

 On May 1, 2026, electronics distributor Avnet appeared on the leak site of the ransomware group fulcrumsec.
-The company, which supplies semiconductors and components to manufacturers worldwide, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone whose personal or employment data passed through Avnet’s systems could be affected.
+The company, which supplies semiconductors and components to manufacturers worldwide, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, anyone whose personal or employment data passed through Avnet’s systems could be affected.

 Public reporting indicates that fulcrumsec listed Avnet on its dark-web leak site and began publishing samples of stolen internal files.
 The data includes documents exfiltrated after the group gained access to Avnet’s network.
 No confirmed count of affected records has been released, and the precise date of initial compromise is not yet public.
 The leak site link remains active on ransomware trackers, showing that negotiations between the attackers and the company have not resolved the matter.